eeriemyxi/cela/docs/custom-parsers.md

 ## Debugging

-You can see the outputs of your scripts when running with `cela` by using `--debug` option to enable debug logs of `cela`.
+You can see the outputs of your scripts when running with Cela by using `--debug` option to enable debug logs of Cela.

 ## Exit Codes